shadiknaushad/first-project/README.md

 # bmi_calculator

-A new Flutter project is code by shadik
+A new Flutter project is code by shadik naushad

 ## Getting Started